Rewild Europe: Working towards sustainable youth work communities

 June – July 2026: Local Rewilding Workshops in Catalonia and The Netherlands

-The Rewild Europe seminar brings together 10 youth workers from Spain (Catalonia) and the Netherlands.
-During 5 working days, we will engage in storytelling and experiential learning to reconnect with nature and develop practical tools that can be applied in our own youth work practice.
+A group of 11 youth workers from Spain and the Netherlands gathered for five days of learning, reflection and co-creation.
+Togehter, we engaged in storytelling and experiential learning to reconnect with nature and develop practical tools that can be applied in our own youth work practice.